What are OTC Stocks?

 OTC markets are more erratic and can involve much less transparency.
-Broker-dealer networks are decentralized, and negotiations for bid-ask happen directly between brokers, which means prices aren’t posted until the transaction completes.
-There are fewer checks and balances, since unlisted stock trades aren’t subject to the standards of a formal exchange like the NASDAQ or NYSE.
-It’s also much cheaper to list (~$14,000) in an OTC marketplace.
+Broker-dealer networks are decentralized, and negotiations for bid-ask happen directly between brokers.
+Which means prices aren’t posted until the transaction is complete.
+There are fewer regulations, since unlisted stock trades aren’t subject to the standards of a formal exchange.
+It’s also much cheaper to list (no more than $23,000) in an OTC marketplace.

 Types of Companies Listed OTC

 As mentioned, there are a wide range of companies that list as OTC stocks.
 Their reasons vary depending on the situation.
 Some of the most common types of OTC stocks include:

 - Foreign companies.
 Many foreign companies choose not to list on American stock exchanges due to the cost and rigorous listing requirements.
 Instead, they list in OTC markets.
 Some of the best examples include companies like Tencent Holdings (OTC: TCTZF) and Nestle (OTC: NSRGF)